What is an iMap?

 - Web pages – the potential to link between pages, to link out to other sources, and to combine various forms of media, makes web-based artefacts a potentially rich format for iMaps

-- PowerPoint – this can be used to produce a good-looking sequential iMap, but it tends to place emphasis on ‘descriptive’ modes of communication and its linearity (A to B) is a serious restriction
+- PowerPoint, Keynote, etc. – this can be used to produce a good-looking sequential iMap, but it tends to place emphasis on ‘descriptive’ modes of communication and its linearity (A to B) is a serious restriction

 It’s important, of course, that decisions about form are always influenced by content and not simply by the urge to do something different, fun or ‘easy’.
 No cheap gimmicks in other words!

-Some types of iMap are likely to appeal to particular groups of students (e.g. Model Design students might feel drawn towards the ‘physical thinking’ embodied in constructed objects, whereas a Interactive Media Design student is more likely to want to explore the possibilities of databases) but always feel free to be creative in your iMapping…
+Some types of iMap are likely to appeal to particular groups of students (e.g. Model Design students might feel drawn towards the ‘physical thinking’ embodied in constructed objects, whereas a Digital Media Design student is more likely to want to explore the possibilities of interactive or and/or database formats) but always feel free to be creative in your iMapping…

 A warning: start early and don’t fake it!

 An iMap has to be built up over a period of time: it should never be created retrospectively or at the last minute.
 If you try to do this, you are faking the research process – and it is very difficult to fake an iMap!
 Indeed, faking an iMap well enough to persuade an assessor that it is real will probably take more time and effort than doing the job properly in the first place!

 Remember: the iMap is an evidence-based approach to the assessment of research practices.
 Done properly, it means that research activities and the development if research skills can be properly rewarded.